raphaelsty/cherche/docs/rank/encoder.md

 # rank.Encoder

 `rank.Encoder` integrate into a neural search pipeline a model capable of building an embedding of a document.
-The encoder model is compatible with pre-trained models of [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html).
+The encoder model is compatible with pre-trained [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html).

 ## Pre-compute

 The `rank.Encoder` can pre-compute the set of document embeddings to speed up search in the production environment.
-To store the embeddings of the ranker, it is necessary to to specify the `path` parameter.
-The document embeddings will then be stored in pickle format and at the specified address as a dictionary with the document identifier as key and the document embedding as value. `rank.Encoder` will load the embeddings from the `path` file when calling the `add` function.
-If the embedding is not already already calculated for a document, it will calculate it once for all.
-A GPU will significantly improves the time to pre-compute embeddings otherwise this step is slow.
+To store the embeddings of the ranker, it is necessary to specify the `path` parameter. `rank.Encoder` will load the embeddings from the `path` file when calling the `add` function.
+A GPU will significantly reduce pre-computing time dedicated to document embeddings.

 ## Quickstart